 By car: Williamsburg is located adjacent to Interstate 64 and U.S. Route 60, which connects the city with Richmond to the northwest and Norfolk to the southeast.

 By air: The primary airport for the Virginia peninsula is the Newport News/Williamsburg International Airport in Newport News, a 20-minute drive from Williamsburg.
 Norfolk International Airport and Richmond International Airport also serve passengers from the city.

-Company Name: Sports Williamsburg
+Company Name: Visit Williamsburg